Gaurav170302/React_Project/src/README.md

 # New project

-We can get weather information by city name.
+Get weather information by city name.

 # Name of Developer